truflation/tsn-sdk/docs/type-of-streams.md

 ## Stream Customization and Composability

-While TSN provides suggested contract templates for each stream type, users can alter contract logic as long as the procedure interfaces are maintained.
+While TN provides suggested contract templates for each stream type, users can alter contract logic as long as the procedure interfaces are maintained.
 This approach ensures:

 1. **Flexibility**: Users can implement custom logic tailored to their specific use cases.
-2. **Composability**: Streams remain interoperable within the TSN ecosystem by maintaining consistent interfaces.
+2. **Composability**: Streams remain interoperable within the TN ecosystem by maintaining consistent interfaces.
-3. **Innovation**: Developers can create novel data products while leveraging the TSN infrastructure.
+3. **Innovation**: Developers can create novel data products while leveraging the TN infrastructure.

 ### Important Considerations:

-- Maintain the defined procedure interfaces to ensure compatibility with the TSN ecosystem.
+- Maintain the defined procedure interfaces to ensure compatibility with the TN ecosystem.
 - Custom logic should adhere to best practices for security and efficiency.
 - Consider the impact of customizations on stream composability and usability by other network participants.